gbmitchell/math4610/HW3/problem_5.md

 For example,

-    vectorMath.c
+    matrixMath.c

-will produce an executable **vectorMath.exe** that can be executed.
+will produce an executable **matrixMath.exe** that can be executed.

 **Description/Purpose:** This function will add two vectors of the same size and the computation is done in double precision.